l1-ca0/l1-ca0.github.io/content/posts/cmu-course-reviews-1st-semester.md

 **Challenges:**
 - Requires solid background in machine learning and Mathematics (an optimization class would be particularly helpful)
 - The course has three exams - the first two exams averaged around 50-55% (yes, you read that correctly!).
 The class did significantly better for the third exam, during which we were also required to read a paper we have never seen and answer some questions about it.
 Fortunately, they're all open-note, so we can bring printed materials and prepare comprehensive summary sheets.
-I believe challenging exams are essential for motivating students to study the course materials thoroughly.
+I believe challenging exams help motivate students to study the course materials thoroughly.
 I invested the most exam preparation time this semester on this class, and it paid off.

 **Would I recommend?**

 Yes, it's a good class for learning more about RL, and RL is one of the hottest topics nowadays.
 I became interested in RL more than a year ago and already self-studied using the UC Berkeley CS285 class by Prof. Sergey Levine and another similar class by Prof. Zhang Weinan at SJTU.
 I also found the book [Mathematical Foundations of Reinforcement Learning](https://github.com/MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning) by Shiyu Zhao helpful.
-Despite this background, I still learned significantly from the CMU RL class due to its comprehensive coverage that goes beyond traditional textbook material and includes cutting-edge research developments.
+Despite this background, I still learned significantly from the CMU RL class due to its comprehensive coverage that goes beyond traditional textbook material and includes recent research developments.
+I am also fortunate to be a TA for 10-703 next semester.

 ## Final Thoughts